ppetrovtv/pine_script_docs/source/essential/Non-standard_chart_types_data.rst

 .. image:: images/Pine_Linebreak.png

 Please note that you cannot plot Line Break boxes from Pine script exactly as they look.
-You can just get a series of numbers that are somewhat OHLC values for Line Break chart and use them in your algorithms.
+You can only get a series of numbers similar to OHLC values for Line Break charts and use them in your algorithms.

-For detailed reference see `linebreak <https://www.tradingview.com/study-script-reference/v4/#fun_linebreak>`__.
+For detailed information, see `linebreak <https://www.tradingview.com/study-script-reference/v4/#fun_linebreak>`__.

 kagi function
 -------------

-*Kagi* chart type looks like a continuous line that changes directions and switches from thin to bold.
-The direction changes when the price changes [#ticks]_ beyond a predefined amount, and the line switches between thin and bold if the last change bypassed the last horizontal line.
+*Kagi* charts look like a continuous line that changes directions.
+The direction changes when the price changes [#ticks]_ beyond a predefined amount.

 ::